 It was a privilege to be part of the project.
 I have some wonderful new people in my life.
 People who I might never have even met if I’d not gone along to a little community script writing workshop a few months ago.
 My life has been enriched for taking part.
 I hope the community feels the positive effects of the project long into the future.

 I played Anna-Mary Conklin, in ‘Come into the Garden, Maud’.
-One of two short plays by Noel Coward which were performed together, by The Great Hall Theatre Company from 30th January to 3rd February 2018.
+One of two short plays by Noel Coward, performed together, by The Great Hall Theatre Company.

-Staged at Norwich Assembly House in Norwich, Come into the Garden, Maud was performed ‘in the round’, with an audience on all four sides.
-It was very much a play of firsts for me.
-I hadn’t performed in that configuration before so it was a challenging but fun experience getting to explore using the space and being open to the audience from all angles.
+Come into the Garden, Maud was performed ‘in the round’, with an audience on all four sides.
+I hadn’t performed in that configuration before.
+It was a challenging but fun, exploring the space and being open to the audience on all four sides.

 In Larkrise, performed at Sewell Barn Theatre in Norwich, I played Mrs Blaby and Mrs Beamish.